When children are not with their parents, they are in high-quality, nurturing, and safe environments.

 Source: 2019 Early Head Start (EHS) Program Information Reports (PIR) and 2018-2019 American Community Survey (ACS) Public Use Microdata Sample (PUMS).

 % providers not participating in the state’s quality rating and improvement system (QRIS)

 Although state QRIS structure, standards, and incentives vary considerably, and the current evidence base does not make clear which elements of a QRIS lead to better child outcomes, provider participation is key.
 If providers do not participate in the state QRIS (or the state does not have a QRIS), the state lacks a mechanism for holding providers accountable and parents cannot evaluate the quality of providers.
 For these reasons, QRIS participation is an important indicator of providers’ compliance with state guidelines.
 Participation in QRIS may be voluntary, compulsory (e.g., tied to a state’s licensing requirements), or some combination thereof.
 Participation varies substantially across states.
-According to the most recent data available from the Build Initiative & Child Trends’ Quality Compendium data system (2019), in 10 states, every licensed center-based and family child care (FCC) provider is part of the QRIS program.
-Among states that had a QRIS and reported participation data in 2019, New Jersey (2.4%) and New York (1.5%) had the lowest reported participation rates.
-Newer data on QRIS participation are not available.
+According to the most recent data available from the Build Initiative & Child Trends’ Quality Compendium data system, six leading states (CO, IL, NH, OK, PA, VT) report all licensed child care providers participating in QRIS, and six lagging states (NJ, NY, CA, TX, ID, ND) report more than 80% of providers who do not participate in QRIS.

 For additional information regarding calculation details, data quality, and source data please refer to Methods and Sources.